Last Updated on May 17, 2022 by Thalia

 I looked forward to reading this book every night and morning as it offered me an escape.

 And I raced through it!
-I loved it so much I then lent it to my partner before sending my beloved copy to my mother to read.
+I loved it so much that I then lent it to my partner before sending my beloved copy to my mother to read.

 I will definitely be adding more Matt Haig to my fiction list soon!